 Where Politics Divide

 There’s no denying that politics and political stance have a massive impact on the healthcare system.
 Some Republicans, particularly in remote areas, prefer not to have the government dictate affairs of healthcare.
 Whereas some Democrats in the same remote areas prefer a more involved government.
-The inbetweeners simply want proper health care in general.
+Those in the middle simply want proper health care in general.

 Political divisiveness has the potential to become even more polarized with the results of the 2020 election.
 This is largely due to the fact that, whichever party wins, the public health policy will be driven by that party’s stance.
 It will also influence which policies get the most limelight in the years to come.